The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 Training load

 Exercise is one of the best long-term spoon builders.
 But dosage matters.
-The 2013 joint consensus statement on overtraining syndrome is a key reference here.
+The 2013 joint consensus on overtraining is a key reference here.

 Burnout, Overload and Allostatic Load

-The World Health Organization describes burnout as an occupational phenomenon resulting from chronic workplace stress that has not been successfully managed.
+The World Health Organization describes burnout as an occupational phenomenon resulting from chronic workplace stress.

 Your body is not weak.
 It is trying to keep up with the bill.